-Our board of directors is composed of four members.
-The current members of our board of directors will serve until our first annual general meeting of shareholders as a public company in 2022.
+Our Board of Directors is composed of four members.
+The current members of our Board of Directors were elected at our first annual general meeting of shareholders as a public company in 2022 and will serve until our next annual general meeting in 2023.